Advances in the Effects of High-pressure Processing on Milk Quality: From Microbial Safety to Nutritional Enhancement

 Abstract

-As an advanced non-thermal food processing technology, high pressure processing (HPP) is characterized by low processing temperatures and minimal nutritional loss, demonstrating unique advantages in maintaining food quality.
-In recent years, its application potential in dairy processing has attracted considerable attention.
-In the dairy processing sector, HPP has shown potential to replace pasteurization, offering significant value for ensuring dairy safety, extending shelf life, and enhancing product quality.
-This paper systematically elucidates the differential inactivation effects of HPP on microorganisms in milk, including bacterial vegetative cells and spores.
-This study investigates the pressure-dependent mechanisms by which HPP modulates the conformational changes of casein micelles and whey proteins, as well as its effects on lipids and carbohydrates.
-Additionally, this technology can enhance the solubility of minerals and reduce the allergenicity of bovine milk while preserving its bioactive components.
-Building on the current research, future studies should focus on developing kinetic models for the inactivation of pressure-resistant bacteria and clarifying the mechanisms behind HPP's effects on milk-derived bioactive components.
-This would help facilitate the large-scale application of this technology in the dairy industry.
+As an advanced non-thermal food-processing technology, high-pressure processing (HPP) is characterized by low processing temperatures and minimal nutritional loss, demonstrating unique advantages in maintaining food quality.
+Recently, its potential applications in dairy processing have attracted considerable attention.
+In the dairy processing sector, HPP has shown potential to replace pasteurization, offering significant value in ensuring dairy safety, extending shelf life, and enhancing product quality.
+This study systematically elucidated the differential inactivation effects of HPP on microorganisms in milk, including vegetative bacterial cells and spores.
+We investigates the pressure-dependent mechanisms by which HPP modulates conformational changes in casein micelles and whey proteins, as well as its effects on lipids and carbohydrates.
+This technology can also be applied to enhance the solubility of minerals and reduce the allergenicity of bovine milk, while preserving its bioactive components.
+Building on the current research, future studies should focus on developing kinetic models for the inactivation of pressure-resistant bacteria and clarifying the mechanisms underlying the effects of HPP on milk-derived bioactive components.
+This would facilitate the large-scale application of this technology in the dairy industry.

 -